nikerla/vc-content/pages/blogs/news/2018-05-16-b2b-theme-and-storefront-updates.md

 <h2>B2B theme updates</h2>

-These are main changes in the B2B theme we have implemented with the latest update:
+<ins>These are main changes in the B2B theme we have implemented with the latest update:</ins>

 •	New sign up a process that allows registering as an organization or personal customer.